gabgilling/dse-nichd/README.md

   - Ins_Comm
   - Ins_Pers
   - Ins_Othr
 - Other important variables we identified:
   - V1AF14: Total family income for the past 12 months
   - V1AG01: Have you ever drunk alcohol?
   - V1AG11: Have you ever used illegal drugs or drugs not prescribed for you?

+We then imputated missing values using the following process:
+  1. For numerical variables, we imputed the mean of the variable's distributions
+  2. For categorical variables, we imputed the mode (the category occuring the most often)
+  3. For numerical variables, we performed Z-score standardisation, expressing the variables as Z-scores (the "distance" from the mean of the distribution in standard deviation terms).

+## Delta dataset
 Second, we created a __delta__ dataset which measured the changes with respect to certain features that were measured on multiple visits.
 Specifically, we tracked changes in features from the following tables:

   - Clinical Measurements: V1B, V2B, V3B